Harvey Islands

-The Harvey Islands are two islands in the west part of Freeth Bay, Enderby Land, Antarctica.
-They were plotted from air photos taken from Australian National Antarctic Research Expeditions aircraft in 1956, and named by the Antarctic Names Committee of Australia for Ross Harvey, a radio officer at Wilkes Station in 1959.
+The Harvey Islands are a pair of small islands on the western side of Freeth Bay in Enderby Land, East Antarctica.
+They lie at coordinates approximately 67° 43' S, 45° 33' E, and were first mapped from aerial photographs captured by Australian National Antarctic Research Expeditions aircraft in 1956.

+The islands were named by the Antarctic Names Committee of Australia after Ross Harvey, a radio officer at Wilkes Station in 1959.
+They are listed in the SCAR Composite Gazetteer of Antarctica.